-For the 2016-17 academic year I am a postdoctoral fellow in the Philosophy Department at the University of Calgary.
-In July 2017 I start as assistant professor in the Logic and Philosophy of Science Department at the University of California, Irvine.
+I am an assistant professor in the Logic and Philosophy of Science Department at the University of California, Irvine.
 I received my Ph.D. from the History and Philosophy of Science Department at the University of Pittsburgh, my M.A. in bioethics from the Center for Bioethics and Health Law at the University of Pittsburgh, and my M.D. from the University of California, Irvine.
-Recently, at the University of Pittsburgh's 2016 Commencement Ceremony, I had the privilege of addressing the graduating class.
+See my new faculty interview here.

 My research concerns explanation and causation in the biological sciences.
 This work involves interrelated projects that address: the nature of explanation in biology, strategies that scientists use to manage causal complexity, and the rationale that guides particular forms of causal reasoning in this domain.

 A significant amount of my work examines common types of causal complexity in the biological sciences, the challenges they pose for explanation, and how scientists overcome these challenges.
 I provide a distinction between two types of causal complexity in this domain and I analyze explanatory patterns that arise in these contexts.
 My analysis reveals how explanation in the biological sciences is more diverse than mainstream accounts suggest, which view most or all of these explanations as mechanistic.
 My work examines explanatory patterns that involve causal pathways, dynamical models, and monocausal factors and it clairifies how these explanations are guided by considerations that have been overlooked in the extant literature.
 My project explores connections between these explanatory patterns and other topics of interest in philosophy and general philosophy of science, including: reduction, multiple realizability, causal selection, and the role of pragmatics in explanation.